Europeans brace for hard winter as energy price surge hits households | DW | 21.09.2021

 Energy costs are soaring in Europe, with ordinary citizens and businesses worst-hit.
 Weather has played a big role, although there are also questions over Russia's gas supply.
 The onset of winter is adding to worries.

 All across Europe, electricity bills for households and businesses have been rising dramatically.
-Throughout 2021 they have increased steadily, but in September, the upwards surge has been dramatic.
+They have increased steadily throughout 2021, but in September, the upward surge has been dramatic.
 This month alone, wholesale power prices in Germany have risen by almost 50%.

 Prices are hitting record highs as a combination of factors buffets Europe's energy sector.
 The main cause is a global gas shortage — the price of natural gas has quadrupled in Europe since the start of the year.

-In the UK, the country's largest energy companies have requested an emergency bailout package from the government.
-Five smaller suppliers have already gone out of business over the last month, due to being unable to pay for energy they had already committed to supplying to businesses.
+In the United Kingdom, the country's largest energy companies have requested an emergency bailout package from the government.
+Five smaller suppliers have already gone out of business over the last month, unable to pay for energy they had already committed to supplying to businesses.
 Others fear they could go to the wall in the coming days and weeks.

-According to Verivox 32, a website which compares energy prices, prices in Germany have risen by an average of 12.6% in September and October.
-Verivox says such an increase is equal to €188 a year in extra heating costs for a family home.
+According to Verivox, a website which compares energy prices, prices in Germany have risen by an average of 12.6% in September and October.
+Verivox said such an increase is equal to €188 ($220) a year in extra heating costs for a family home.

 But why is this happening?
-Europe gets its energy from various sources, with natural gas accounting for around 20%.
-Individual countries are more reliant on it than others; For example, Germany uses it to heat around 50% of households.
+Europe gets its energy from various sources, with natural gas accounting for around 20% of that supply.
+Individual countries are more reliant on it than others; Germany, for example, uses it to heat around half of households.

 The gas squeeze has largely been prompted by the weather.
 The last European winter was unusually cold, depleting stocks of stored natural gas.
 Normally this would be replenished during the spring and summer in preparation for the next winter, but one of the coldest Aprils in two decades further hit stock.

 Then there is the Russian question.
-Russia's gas exporting monopoly Gazprom, which provides around a third of all Europe's natural gas, has steadfastly refused to increase supply in short-term "spot markets" in 2021.
+Russia's gas exporting monopoly Gazprom, which provides around a third of all Europe's natural gas, has steadfastly refused to increase supply in 2021 in "spot markets", where natural gas is bought 'on the spot', often to fill short-term need, as opposed to longer-term contracts planned well in advance.
 The reasons are a source of intrigue and debate.
-Russia has its own increased storage needs to meet but some commentators have speculated that Russia has held back supplies to put pressure on the EU to fully embrace the Nord Stream 2 pipeline.
+Russia has its own increased storage needs to meet, but some commentators have speculated that Russia has held back supplies to put pressure on the European Union to fully embrace the Nord Stream 2 pipeline.

-Last week, Dmitry Peskov, Russian President Vladimir Putin's spokesman, said the new pipeline would "significantly balance price parameters for natural gas in Europe."
+Last week, Dmitry Peskov, spokesman for Russian President Vladimir Putin, said the new Baltic Sea pipeline would "significantly balance price parameters for natural gas in Europe."

 Other factors have combined to exacerbate the problem.
 An unusually hot Asian summer led to an increase in demand for air conditioning and, as a result, electricity.
 That further hit natural gas supplies.